 Both of these methods will ADD, not replace content in the destination course, so some cleanup may be required after the copy completes in order to get rid of duplicated or unwanted Course Menu items.

-If you have learning modules or tests and question pools in your source course, it may be best to use the export/import method.
+If you have tests and question pools in your source course, it may be best to use the export/import method.
 Otherwise follow the instructions below for Copying Your Course.

 Exporting & Importing Your Course